redsanket/spark/external/storm/guide/monitoring/index.rst

 YAMAS Metrics/Monitoring
 ========================

 ..
-Status: Second draft on 09/22/14.
+Status: Updated on 11/12/18.

-As of ``ystorm_contrib-0.1.0.37``, the HTTP spout exports metrics through the Storm metrics system.
+The HTTP spout from ``ystorm_contrib`` exports metrics through the Storm metrics system.
 The ``ystorm_contrib`` package also includes with it a metrics collector that you can include with your topology to place these metrics in YAMAS.